Mediatek-Cloud/MCS/tutorial/implementing_using_mt7681_development_board.md

 ![](https://raw.githubusercontent.com/Mediatek-Cloud/MCS/master/graphics/addUART.jpg)

 Congratulations!
-Now you have created all the Data Channels that 7681 supports.
+Now you have created all the Data Channel types that 7681 supports.
 Please continue to Step 2 to obtain your product info from MCS.

 ####Step 2.
 Obtain product info
 Step 2.1 Click "Development" in the navigation bar to the left and click the "Details" button under the product you'd like to use.